-The evaluators hold the view that a clear and logical design reflected in the project document is necessary for various reasons and would like to emphasize that the inception report would have been an opportunity for project management to overcome the weaknesses of the project document (see also below, section 4.2 last paragraph).
+55. The evaluators hold the view that a clear and logic design reflected in the project document is necessary for various reasons and would like to emphasize that the inception report would have been an opportunity for project management to overcome the weaknesses of the project document (see also below under para 65).